bkleinen/bkleinen.github.io/classes/ws2019/info1/labs/exercise-03.md

 | ```"catfish".substring(3,4)```  |                                                                                                                                                                                                              |                                                                                                                                                                                                              |
 | ```"catfish".substring(3,8) ``` |                                                                                                                                                                                                              |                                                                                                                                                                                                              |

-# Post-Lab, AKA What To Turn In
+## What to hand in

+0. A file Book.java with your source code for the Book Class
-Your completed assignment, submitted in Moodle as a **pdf** and **single Source Code File Book.java**, should include:
+1. Your completed assignment, submitted in Moodle as a pdf, should include:

+* the strategy you chose for working in a team & how it worked out
-- a description of what you did during the lab, including a record of what worked, what problems you encountered.
+* a summary of what you did & learned in the lab
-- a copy of the final version of your Book code.
-- the names and roles of any collaborators in any parts of the exercise.
+* details on which challenges you encountered, how you tried to solve them and their solution

 Lab assignments are due the night before your next lab at 22:00.
 They may, of course, be turned in earlier.
-You hand them in by preparing the report in PDF and required source code files and submitting them to Moodle.
+You hand them in by preparing the report in PDF and submitting it to Moodle.

-* * *

 # Assignment